 When Ken and I decided to pursue international adoption, we were very confused.
 But after contacting Diakon Baltimore in February 2005 and meeting with Ramona Hoyle, we knew the Hong Kong Adoption Program was the one for us.
-Ramona answered many of our questions, and gave us a more clear understanding of what was involved in the process.
+Ramona answered many of our questions.
+She also gave us a clearer understanding of what the process required.

-We attended the Spring 2005 adoption/parenting classes in the Baltimore location, which were fantastic!
-We got to meet other couples also adopting through the Hong Kong Adoption Program as well as the staff of Diakon.
-In the classes, we were given valuable information we will treasure and use in raising our daughter.
-We were told during the classes about the whole “paperwork process,” and Ken and I tried to hit the ground running.
-At the final training class, we handed in everything we needed to get the ball rolling, and we were assigned Kim Sancandi as our Social Worker.
+One of the things we learned about in the class was the whole “paperwork process”.
+So, Ken and I tried to hit the ground running.
+At the final training class, we handed in everything we needed to get the ball rolling, and we were assigned Kim Sancandi as our social worker.

-Like a true gift from God, we received a referral shortly after the completion of our classes.
-A beautiful little girl name Tsz Yan, who was eight months old.
+Like a true gift from God, our social worker notified us of a referral shortly after we completed our classes: A beautiful little girl name Tsz Yan.
+She was eight months old.
 We knew it was truly meant to be when we saw her.

-The paperwork process was frustrating at times, but our social workers (Kim and Miss Jenny from Hong Kong), did a great job of keeping us informed.
-Miss Jenny also sent us pictures as Yan developed and grew through the months, which really made the whole process special.
+The paperwork process was frustrating at times, but our social workers did a great job of keeping us informed.
+They sent us pictures as Yan developed and grew through the months, which really made the whole process special and more bearable.

-As the time went by, I read books on adoption and parenting, joined an internet group for people adopting from Hong Kong, and talked to friends who had also been through the process.
+To make the most of our waiting time, I read books on adoption and parenting, joined an Internet group for people adopting from Hong Kong, and talked to people who had also been through the process.

-We traveled to Hong Kong on February 11, 2006 and returned on February 18, 2006, with our new bundle of joy.
-The flight was long, but the anticipation kept our adrenalin going.
+We traveled to Hong Kong on February 11, 2006 and returned on February 18, 2006 with our new bundle of joy.
+The flights were long, but the anticipation kept our adrenalin going both ways.

-Our experience in Hong Kong was a very rewarding one!
-Miss Jenny had everything planned and organized and nothing was left undone.
+Our experience in Hong Kong was a rewarding one!
+Our social workers had everything planned and organized.
+Nothing was left undone.

-On our first day, we met Yan and her foster parents, (Mr. & Mrs. Chan), at their flat.
-They did not speak English, but Miss Jenny translated on both sides.
+On our first day, we met Yan and her foster parents (Mr. and Mrs. Chan) at their flat.
+They did not speak English, but one of our social workers translated for us.
 After a visit, lunch, and some bonding time, we went back to our hotel.

-Yan handled the transition and trip home beautifully and has adjusted extremely well to her new life.
+Yan handled the transition and trip home beautifully.
+She has adjusted extremely well to her new life.